nomaed/dts-builder/README.md

 *Note: This project is in mainteinance mode.*

 This tool was created to help with a TS library that I was writing.
-However, I am no longer part of this project and also it seems that there are actively maintained tools out there that do the job in a smarter way that concanetation + regexp replacements.
+However, I am no longer part of this project and also it seems that there are actively maintained tools out there that do the job in a smarter way than concanetation + regexp replacements.

 If you are using dts-builder and find bugs, I'd be happy to fix them.
 If you want to improve, please create pull requests or fork and hack away :)